gilpasternak35/Books/readme.md

 ## STEM-ish
 ### Algorithms to Live By - Brian Christian and Tom Griffiths

 Probably the best "idea book" I've read in a while.
-If you're looking for inspiration in the automation of human decision making.
-This book is the best place to find it.
-It explains complex ideas in a very clear way.
+If you're looking for inspiration in the automation of human decision making, this book is the best place to find it.
+Explains complex ideas and their potential benefits to human societies in a very clear way.

 ### Thinking Fast and Slow - Daniel Khaneman

-A book that has been very monumental in my life, *Thinking Fast and Slow* explains how seemingly "intuitive decisions" often come on the basis of irrationality and that true thought activation is an expense people frequently would subconciously rather avoid.
-A must read for anyone interested in Math, the human brain, or Statistics.
+A book that has been very monumental in my life, *Thinking Fast and Slow* explains how seemingly "intuitive decisions" often come on the basis of irrationality and that true  activation of the logical brain is an expense people frequently would subconciously rather avoid.
+A must read for anyone interested in the human brain or human decision making.

 ### The Signal and the Noise - Nate Silver